EgwDean/Flex-Bison-Project-23-24/Bison/README.md

-# Comments inside a nested class are not allowed - Babos noticed it please check it out
+# Only comments existing inside a class block (nested or not)  are not allowed.
+The way our Grammar is, if i create a class then i have to write code in it.
+I cannot only have comments inside the class block.
+The question is: Do i want his behaviour?